 Soundtrack in my head: The Telescopes, “Celeste”

 I woke up a little bit after 4:30 a.m.
-Friday morning to the sound of things rattling in my bedroom.
+Friday morning to the sound of things rattling and shaking in my bedroom.
 I could also feel my house moving a little bit, too.

 It wasn’t the first time I’d felt the house shaking.
 There were a few other instances over the last couple of years where such shaking was definitely noticeable.
 But I’d figured out after awhile that the shaking was attributable to certain, um, activities by certain housemates.